Steiner Cut Dominants: Conclusion

 As one sees from the examples (c), (d), and (e) in Figure~\ref{fig:irr6}, in contrast to the situation with at most five terminals, irreducible facet inducing Steiner graphs in general do have non-terminal nodes as well.
 Note that (b) and (d) induce vertices of the subtour relaxation polytope that have Steiner degree six.

-\paragraph*{\bf Unique facet weights.} As a consequence of Theorem~\ref{thm:facets_three_four_five} (and the remarks made in connection with the definitions of Steiner trees and Steiner cacti inequalities) for up to five terminals the facet weights of each facet inducing Steiner graph are uniquely determined.
-We do not expect a similar result to hold for general numbers of terminals.
+\paragraph*{\bf (Non-)Uniqueness of facet weights.} As a consequence of Theorem~\ref{thm:facets_three_four_five} (and the remarks made in connection with the definitions of Steiner trees and Steiner cacti inequalities) for up to five terminals the facet weights of each facet inducing Steiner graph are uniquely determined.
+For more than five terminals the facet weights in general are no longer unique (see Figure~\ref{fig:nonunique_weights} for an example).

 \paragraph*{\bf Upwards validity.}